 The surname Daughteray was first found in Sussex where they held a family seat as Lords of the Manor of Heringham.
 Soon after the Domesday Book survey, a census initiated by Duke William of Normandy after his conquest of England in 1066 A.D., the family built Heringham Priory.
 The first Norman noble to settle was from Hauterive, probably assuming the cognate 'de Hauterive'.
 He came from the arrondisement of Alencon in Normandy.
 It is most likely a corruption of the Norman Hauterive which produced the family name but, strangely, Dawtry and Dealtry have also been attributed to the same source, this from a Latinization of the location of their estates in Sussex, i.e., De Alta Ripa, a high bank or cliff.
 The Dawtries, the main house of which is in Petworth parish, are one and the same as the Hawtries.

-Important Dates for the Daughteray family
+Early History of the Daughteray family

 This web page shows only a small excerpt of our Daughteray research.
 Another 100 words (7 lines of text) covering the years 165 and 1659 are included under the topic Early Daughteray History in all our PDF Extended History products and printed products wherever possible.